expresspigeon/blog/src/content/kb/autoresponders/autoresponder-facebook-subscription.md

-# Facebook Subscription Trigger
+# Autoresponder facebook subscription trigger

-Autoresponders will initiate when an individual subscribes using a _Facebook subscription_ form.
+Autoresponders will initiate when an individual subscribes using a [Facebook subscription](/kb/facebook-subscriptions) form.

 ## Configuraton